 Finding Your Homeschooling Groove Takes Time

 No one expects you to be a perfect homeschooler two weeks or two months after taking up the task.
 In fact, even if someone does expect perfection from you, it doesn’t really matter.
 It’s your child, your home, your “school,” and your rules.
 The sooner you get that fact solidified in your mind, the more peace you’ll experience.
-Still, starting out on this brand-new adventure, whether you’re teaching a five-year-old or a fifteen-year-old, you’re not going to get it all right the first time.
+Still, starting out on this brand-new adventure, whether you’re teaching pre-k or a middle school student, you’re not going to get it all right the first time.

 There’s no doubt, finding your groove takes a while.
 And there’s no shame in it; no reason to feel like a failure.
 You are embarking on a new journey.
 Good sailors learn to adjust the rigging and tack their sails depending on which way the wind is blowing.
 Course corrections like this are normal and the great part is, you’re under no obligation to stay with anything that doesn’t wind up being a part of your homeschooling success.
 If it’s not working, ditch it.
 If it is, wonderful!
 You’ll find everything that makes your homeschool tick before you know it.
 Just like we all do.

-You will encounter many through your homeschooling years who simply aren’t familiar with what homeschooling really is, let along the benefits it has to offer the families who undertake it.
+You will encounter many through your homeschooling years who simply aren’t familiar with what homeschooling really is, let alone the benefits it has to offer the families who undertake it.
 Sadly, these people are sometimes in our very own families.
 They might be close friends who just don’t understand why you chose to “give up” your freedom to homeschool.
+Many don't understand why you would choose homeschooling over private school.
+They think that a private school will solve all of the "issues" with public schools.
+People tend to believe the stereotypes of homeschooled children, we can be a good influence in informing them the truth!
 In reality, they simply don’t know.
 In the worst-case scenario, they have received only bad information and they really think they’re doing you a favor by calling you out.

 If you’re having a particularly patient day, you can attempt to win them over with facts, entertaining their questions with well-educated answers.
 If you’re having a bad day, on the other hand, you might need to remember that self-control is excellent advice for the wise.
 Even when you’ve given all your best reasons, shared the most pertinent facts, and assured them your kids don’t live in pj’s and sit on the couch all day, you might still be met with sarcasm.
 When you’ve done all that you can do, it’s best to let the haters rant and simply leave them standing there as you walk away.

 Seclusion and anti-social behavior patterns are two of the primary things that non-homeschoolers complain about when putting down homeschoolers.
-For those who have children who are dealing with crippling social anxiety because of severe bullying in school, for example, that seclusion, at least in the beginning, can actually be a good thing.
+For those who have children who are dealing with crippling social anxiety because of severe bullying in the traditional school system, for example, that seclusion, at least in the beginning, can actually be a good thing.
 For those children, large groups of people can be what is known as a “trigger” (which often happens after trauma) and are to be avoided until such time as they are better able to cope.
-For many children in public schools, they spend more time learning to survive rather than just learning.
+Many children in public schools, spend more time learning to survive rather than just learning.
 In homeschool, they actually have a chance to learn safely, and they WILL get better.

-When it’s feasible, you should reach out to local homeschool groups, clubs, and co-ops as they can be a monumental source of stability.
-Some of these avenues offer the opportunity to learn as a group, take classes with other children, learn a sport or a hobby, or get involved with the arts, such as music or theatre.
-And while the children are taking advantage of all these opportunities you, as a parent, can connect with others who have been were where you are now.
+When it’s feasible, you should reach out to local homeschool programs, clubs, and co-ops as they can be a monumental source of stability.
+Some homeschool co-ops offer the opportunity to learn as a group, take classes with other children, learn a sport or a hobby, or get involved with the arts, such as music or theatre.
+And while the children are taking advantage of all these opportunities you, as a parent, can connect with others who have been where you are now.
 Their experiences, which they’ll likely be more than happy to share, can give you hope and a great deal of encouragement as well.

 Another great way to connect with other homeschoolers is to attend a Great Homeschool Convention.
 Offering excellent resources such as featured speakers, workshops, and curriculum and resource vendors, you’ll find an amazing support group in so many different ways.
 You’re sure to enjoy every facet of the convention, so be sure to schedule the time to attend.